-Is it the beginning of the end for dubious American clinics that sell transplants of unproven and non-FDA approved fat stem cells?
+Is it the beginning of the end for dubious American clinics that sell transplants of unproven and non-FDA approved fat stem cell injections?

 These new FDA guidances indicate that the stem cell products used by scores of dubious stem cell clinics in the US are almost certainly drugs for which pre-marketing approval and licensing (biological license application or BLA) from the FDA are required in advance of use on patients.